 Reserve Fund - This reserve is to receive a monthly transfer of \$483 until a balance of \$58,000 is accumulated for all bond issues.
-In addition, this reserve is to receive all proceeds collected from potential customers to aid construction of extensions and any property damage insurance proceeds.
+In addition, this reserve is to receive all proceeds collected from potential customers to aid construction of extensions and any insurance proceeds from property damage.
 Funds may be used only for the purpose of paying the cost of unusual or extraordinary maintenance and repairs not included in the budget and cost of constructing extensions or improvements to the system.
-The Reserve Fund balance totaled \$226,613 and \$225,367 at December 31, 2013 and 2012, respectively.
+The Reserve Fund balance totaled \$227,387 and \$226,613 at December 31, 2014 and 2013, respectively.

 Bond and Interest Sinking Fund - This reserve is to receive a monthly transfer of 1/12 of the next interest due and 1/12 of the next principal due.
 In addition, this reserve is to receive any excess revenues at the close of each year after provision of anticipated operating expenses for a two-month period.
 This reserve can only be used to pay debt service on the bond issues.
-The Bond and Interest Sinking Fund balances totaled \$243,291 and \$251,216 at December 31, 2013 and 2012, respectively.
+The Bond and Interest Sinking Fund balances totaled \$293,878 and \$243,291 at December 31, 2014 and 2013, respectively.